LahiruAbegunawardena/AngApp/README.md

 Need Node version 8.x or 10.x

-Get the application and run index.js to run the project
+Get the application and run index.js to run the backend of the project